 - Go Vegan

 Going vegan not only benefits those who are fit and active but those who are less sportive as well.
 Transitioning to a plant-based diet has been shown to reduce blood thickening, help in opening arteries, clearing them of plaque causing atherosclerosis.
 Going vegan also improves metabolism, facilitating faster muscle recovery among a host of other advantages.
 Following a healthy vegan diet, rich in fruits, vegetables, nuts, pulses , and seeds has been proven to reduce inflammation, improve alkalinity and prevent the onset of lifestyle diseases.
+It is good for not just you, but for a whole lot more.
+Check out all the reasons behind why you should switch to veganism in our blog - Why Go Vegan? – Vegan Dukan.
 A vegan diet perfectly complements and facilitates better overall absorption of nutrients in the body.
 This is subject to you following a healthy and balanced diet, fitness regime, along with healthy work, sleeping and eating habits.
 You can read all about how to navigate veganism as a first timer, in our blog “Vegan diet for beginners”.

 Importance of B12